 Breastfeeding may be a perfectly natural thing, but our culture has conditioned us to see breasts as a sexual object.
 Therefore, it’s jolting for some to be in a public place and suddenly see a bare breast.
 As much as we mothers want nursing to be commonplace and widely accepted, it just isn’t so.

 As is usually the case with debates such as this, the problem lies with the extremes.
 Breastfeeding mothers aren’t fighting the casually uncomfortable, they are fighting the disrespectful.

-In the case of a woman breastfeeding in a restaurant, she is fighting the alternative of nursing her baby on a toilet in a bathroom stall – something I have done a number of times – or in the back seat of her car.
+In the case of a woman breastfeeding in a restaurant, she is fighting the alternative of nursing her baby on a toilet in a bathroom stall – something I have done several times – or in the back seat of her car.
 Would you like to eat on a toilet?
 I’m guessing not.

-Breastfeeding mothers are also fighting the idea that breastmilk and nursing are disgusting.
+Breastfeeding mothers are also fighting the idea that breast milk and nursing are disgusting.
 This is downright offensive.
-Human beings consume cow’s milk on a daily basis without a second thought.
+Human beings consume cow’s milk daily without a second thought.
 How is that considered “normal” while consuming human milk is not?

 These mothers are also fighting for the right to calm their babies when they are hungry or in need of comfort.
 Why should a hungry baby have to wait to be in a private area to eat when the beauty of breastfeeding is that milk is readily available at the perfect temperature?

 I will argue that the average American is hypersensitive to the discreet breastfeeding mother.
 Many women try to feed their children casually and without fanfare only to be met with glares, stares, and whispers.